 Tennis Retirement Betting Rules

 Tennis is an exciting game, and it is not enough to merely enjoy it and have a favourite player.
-You can also join sports betting.
+You can also join sports betting sites.
 Once a player has started playing for a tournament, you can start betting on them.
 If they withdraw from the game for any reason, your bet will be considered a loss.

 When it comes to tennis Match Betting, if one player withdraws or is disqualified after the first set has been completed, the player who gets the go signal to progress to the next round is considered the winner.